Smart Fiberglass Solutions Contact Us Now

 Structure and Manufacturing Process

-Fiberglass mat is a non-woven reinforcement material made from short fiberglass strands distributed randomly and bonded together using a chemical binder or mechanical entanglement.
+Fiberglass mat is a non-woven reinforcement material made from short fiberglass strands that are randomly distributed and bonded together by chemical binders or mechanical processes.

 Key Performance Characteristics of Fiberglass Mat

-• Good multidirectional reinforcement due to random fiber orientation
+• Good multidirectional reinforcement because of random fiber orientation

-• Excellent conformability over complex shapes and contours
+• Excellent conformability over curves, corners, and irregular surfaces

-• Moderate tensile strength compared to woven fabrics
+• Moderate tensile strength compared with woven fiberglass fabric

-Fiberglass mat is typically supplied in rolls and specified by areal weight (GSM).
+Fiberglass mat is usually supplied in rolls and specified by areal weight, commonly expressed in GSM.

 Typical Applications of Fiberglass Mat